 This is a guest blog post by Fentahun Tiruneh, Area Specialist for Ethiopia and Eritrea in the African and Middle Eastern Division at the Library of Congress.

-On January 7, 2016, Ethiopian Christians, particularly the followers of the Ethiopian Orthodox Christian Church in Ethiopia, the USA, and elsewhere, celebrate Christmas.
-In Ethiopia, it is usual for the youth to draw colorful flowers on paper sheets or cut some wild flowers and hand them to relatives and neighbors and receive money or gifts or promises in exchange.
-Midnight mass takes place on Christmas eve, and includes elaborate chants and beating of drums.
-Men and women dress in their best clothes, and young people receive new clothes by their parents and or relatives.
+On January 7, 2016, Ethiopian Christians, particularly the followers of the Ethiopian Orthodox “Tewahedo” Church in Ethiopia, the United States, and elsewhere, celebrate Christmas.
+In Ethiopia, it is customary for the youth to draw colorful flowers on paper sheets or cut some wild flowers and hand them to relatives and neighbors as a good wish for the New Year and receive blessings with money or gifts or promises in exchange.
+On the contrary during Christmas gift giving is not an important part of this holiday.
+Midnight mass takes place on Christmas Eve, and includes elaborate chants and beating of drums.
+Men and women dress in their best clothes, and young people receive a gift of new clothes by their parents and or relatives.
+[This paragraph was updated by the author, July 10, 2020]

 Books, recently translated into Amharic from ancient manuscripts written in Ge’ez, reveal a new interpretation of the story of the Magi, the three wise men who visited the scene of the nativity.
 Ge’ez is an ancient Semitic language which is mainly used today in the liturgy of the Orthodox Churches in Ethiopia and Eritrea, the Ethiopian Catholic Church, and the Beta Israel Jewish community in Ethiopia.
 Based on these new revelations, Ethiopian historians are now looking at the theory that it was Ethiopian kings who traveled from different parts of ancient Ethiopia to present the gifts to the Christ child to fulfill the prophecy of their sages.
 Maṣḥaf Kebur (መጽሐፍ ክቡር), an Amharic source published in 2008/9, lists the names of the three wise men and the kings who accompanied them to Jerusalem.
 The first wise man was Agoja-Jabon; with him were three kings, namely Abol, Tona and Baraka.
 The second was Magal who had with him Kings Makdas, Awra, and Murno.
 The third wise man was Agabon who was accompanied by Kings Hajabon, Abulsalam and Arstatalu.
 The King of Kings of all the sovereigns was Atse Bazen, son of Nalk.
 According to the narrative translated from the Ge’ez manuscripts, it took two years for the sovereigns to arrive safely in Jerusalem.